Visible, infrared and radiometric measurements of land, atmosphere, cryosphere, and oceans

 The Visible Infrared Imaging Radiometer Suite (VIIRS) is a scanning radiometer, which collects visible and infrared imagery and radiometric measurements of the land, atmosphere, cryosphere, and oceans.
 VIIRS data is used to measure cloud and aerosol properties, ocean colour, sea and land surface temperature, ice motion and temperature, fires, and the Earth's albedo.

 Climatologists use VIIRS data to improve our understanding of global climate change.
-The NOAA JPSS webpages have more details.
+The NOAA JPSS pages have more details.

 The provision of VIIRS data in the form of an EARS service is a logical extension of the EARS-AVHRR service, providing operational imager data with high timeliness for nowcasting applications.

 Suomi-NPP and NOAA-20, as shown on the tables on the Regional Data Service/EARS webpage.

 RT-STPS as provided by NASA and CSPP as provided by CIMSS, configured and run by EUMETSAT.
 CVIIRS as provided by EUMETSAT for compaction of data.

 Segments each containing one granule of observations (~85.6s).